Close to 6,700 jobs, training opportunities available in healthcare sector: MOM

 READ: MOH will strengthen Singapore’s long-term healthcare system even as it fights COVID-19: Gan Kim Yong

-Between April and end-November, close to 8,340 jobseekers have been placed into jobs, company-hosted traineeships and attachments, as well as enrolled in training places in the healthcare sector, said MOM.
+Between April and end-November, close to 8,340 jobseekers have been placed into jobs, company-hosted traineeships and attachments, as well as enrolled in training places in the healthcare sector, said the ministry.

 The “vast majority” were placed into jobs, of which 71 per cent were shorter-term in nature, it said.